 We like the spicy, signature Civerinos, but the Caprese in Love is excellent, too.
 Eat in or grab it to go on the way to the next stop on our itinerary for Edinburgh.

-The University of Edinburgh
+University of Edinburgh

-The University of Edinburgh was established in 1583 – making it one of the oldest universities in the world.
+The University of Edinburgh was established in 1583 – making it one of the oldest in the world.
 The campus is dotted with historic buildings and beautiful green spaces.
 The top sights to see on campus are McEwan Hall, Teviot Row House, the Labyrinth in George Square Gardens and The Meadow.

 Greyfriars Cemetery

 Continue your Edinburgh sightseeing at an unlikely location: a cemetery.
 The Greyfriars Kirkyard, now a major tourist attraction in Edinburgh, dates to the 16th century and is fraught with ghost stories.
-Visitors can creep around the graves on their own or join a tour
+Visitors can creep around the graves on their own or join a tour.

 Victoria Street

 Wind your way up the curving cobblestoned Victoria Street – one of the most colorful and vibrant streets in the Old Town.

 The area is home to independent shops and an array of Edinburgh Restaurants (stop by Bertie’s Proper Fish and Chips if you are feeling peckish!).

-Be sure to take the stairs up to the Victoria Terrace – the view is one of the best things to see in Edinburgh, Scotland!
+Be sure to take the stairs up to the Victoria Terrace.
+The view is one of the best in Edinburgh, Scotland!

 Underground Edinburgh